WebexCC-SA/LAB-2334/docs/Lab2.md

     alt="A diagram of a network AI-generated content may be incorrect." />

-7. The SMS configuration window opens and check the “From Number”, it is blank, and we need to fill this with the SMS number assigned to your pod.
+7. The SMS configuration window opens and check the “From Number”, it is blank, and we will select the dynamic variable "yourAssignedSMSNumber" that stores the SMS number.

     <img src="../assets/L2newImages/media/image87.png"
     style="width:6.26806in;height:2.50208in"